temporalio/demo-go/README.md

 [Command Line Interface Documentation](https://docs.temporal.io/docs/08_cli)

-## Register the Domain

-To register the *sample* domain, run the following command once before running any samples:

-    tctl --do samples d re --rd 2 --oe "user@email" --desc "samples domain"

 ## See Temporal UI

 The Temporal Server running in a docker container includes a Web UI.